ocrmypdf/OCRmyPDF/docs/docker.rst

 OCRmyPDF Docker image
 =====================

-OCRmyPDF is also available in a Docker image that packages recent versions of all dependencies.
+OCRmyPDF is also available in Docker images that packages recent versions of all dependencies.

 For users who already have Docker installed this may be an easy and convenient option.
 However, it is less performant than a system installation and may require Docker engine configuration.
 OCRmyPDF needs a generous amount of RAM, CPU cores, temporary storage space, whether running in a Docker container or on its own.
 It may be necessary to ensure the container is provisioned with additional resources.